 An increasing number of customers begin their GitLab journey via a partner.
 They may transact in a cloud provider's marketplace or purchase GitLab as part of a software bundle via a distributor.
 Our goal is to ensure those customers and partners get as high a quality of service as they would buying direct.
 This means extending our APIs to support indirect transactions and collaborating closely with our counterparts in Channel Ops, Finance, and Enterprise Apps to design solutions that extend our internal systems beyond their direct-sales use cases.
 We plan to create more visibility and flexibility for our customers and partners to manage GitLab subscriptions.

 Currently, we maintain separate pathways for a new SaaS subscription purchase, a new self-managed subscription purchase, purchasing a storage add-on, and more.
-We also maintain purchase pathways for personal namespace add-ons, were we no longer support paid plan purchases.
+We also maintain purchase pathways for personal namespace add-ons, where we no longer support paid plan purchases.
 In FY24, we seek to simplify the purchase experiences by investing in a consolidated, best-in-class purchase path for our various offerings.

 Our investments in using GitLab.com single sign-on as the login method for customers.gitlab.com open up the possibility for more streamlined purchase experiences across SaaS and SM without relying on building experiences within the GitLab product.